Alice Cook House

 For more information about the Cook House community, visit the Alice Cook House website.
 For more information about the West Campus community, visit the West Campus House System website.

-- About 450 residents, including approximately 120 in the main building and 230 in the Gothic buildings
+- Nearly 400 residents, including approximately 120 in the main building and over 250 in the Gothic buildings.

-- Made up of approximately 65% sophomores, 25% juniors, and 10% seniors, with about 15% of the total population being transfer students
+- Made up of approximately 65% sophomores, 25% juniors, and 10% seniors, with about 20% of the total population being transfer students.

-- Single, double, triple, and quad rooms along hallways with shared bathrooms, plus 16 five- to seven-person suites, each with its own bathroom and sitting room
+- Single, double, triple, and quad rooms along hallways with shared bathrooms, plus 16 five- to seven-person suites, each with its own bathroom and sitting room.
+Main building has suite style rooms as always as hallway singles and doubles.
+Triples and quads are only in the Gothics, along with singles and doubles.

 Cook House also has approximately 30 House Fellows who are associated with the community and interact with residents regularly.